murshidazher/terraform-hadoop/README.md

 ## Pausing and Resuming Instances

-> ⚠️ Keep in mind though there arent any changes for a stopped instance, you may still incur charges for EBS storage and ElasticIP associated to the instances.
+> ⚠️ Keep in mind, though there aren't any changes for a stopped instance, you may still incur charges for EBS storage and ElasticIP associated to the instances.

 Once created and you want to stop instances just execute,